ahakola/qwsv/README.md

    `map4.cfg` which contains the following line:
       `serverinfo n 0`

-2. Edit the server.cfg to use `map` command to load to the first map in your rotation.
+2. Edit the `server.cfg` to use `map` command to load to the first map in your rotation.
 Also add line `serverinfo n 1` to prevent the first map playing twice when you boot your server up:
-   `map 2fort_32`
+   `map bases`
    `serverinfo n 1`

 3. ???